6 min read

 Losing access to a valuable resource is a tough spot to be in, but the return can be large when investing a little in a new one.

-Hoteliers that relied on Booking's RateIntelligence will want to consider a substitute rate-shopping manager like HQ revenue Market Intelligence that adds significant features to prepare for changing times.
+Hoteliers that relied on Booking's RateIntelligence will want to consider a substitute rate-shopping tool like HQ revenue Market Intelligence that adds significant features to prepare for changing times.

 This solution allows hoteliers to make pricing decisions with confidence, taking into account all relevant market information across the web.
 Staying competitive only works with a sound strategy and when consulting reliable data.